docopt/docopt.net/README.rst

 Differences from reference python implementation
 ======================================================================
-- This port should be fully docopt language compatible with the python reference implementation.
+- This port should be fully Docopt language compatible with the python reference implementation.

 - Because C# is statically typed, the return dictionary is of type